zirota/Project-Mern/README.md

 ```

 ## Development
-To start the both frontend and backend servers with concurrently:
+To start both frontend and backend servers with concurrently:
 ```sh
 $ npm run dev
 ```